jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

                         **Manage by exception**.
          * Stability: Don't swap in/out team members over iterations.
          * Skills: Technical but also good "soft skills" like communication.
          * Size: Optimal is 7 +/- 2 people.
-At this size comms can be done with minimum formality, overhead, rish and maximum benifit/ownership.
+At this size comms can be done with minimum formality, overhead, risk, and maximum benifit/ownership.
 3. Business engagement - active and ongoing,
      * Commitment of business time throughout
      * Active Involvement of the business roles